cycool29/cycool29.github.io/_posts/2022-3-30-understanding-__init__-method-in-python.md

 ---

-Whenever we have object oriented programming in Python, we mostly come across `__init__` method which we usually don’t fully understand.
+Whenever we have Object-Oriented Programming in Python, we mostly come across `__init__` method which we usually don’t fully understand.

 Today, programmers are bound to come across Object-Oriented Programming (OOP) during their career.
 As a modern and popular programming language, Python provides all the means to implement the object-oriented philosophy.
 The `__init__` method is at the core of Object-Oriented Programming and is one of the essential parts to create objects.